 Now that you have identified your personal/financial goals and have built your personal financial statements, you can begin to pinpoint what gaps you may have in your wealth management plan.

-You can only identify what your gaps are when you have identified what your objectives are and developed your personal financial statements.
+You can only identify your gaps when you have identified your objectives and developed your personal financial statements.
 I cannot stress this enough.

 Once you have your gaps identified, you can now put together action items to bridge your gap.